-From Mr. H. F. M Kenna, of the house of Brander.
-M'Kenna & Wright, of New Orleans.
+From Mr. H. F. M Kenna, of the house of Brander, M Kenna & Wright, of New Orleans.

-Dr. A. Jones-Dear Sir, in reply to your note, accompanied by a specimen of the cotton, ginned by your Patent Gin, I beg leave to observe, that it exhibits a decided improvement on the usual process of ginning; delivering the staple uninjured cess of ginning; delivering the staple uninjured and free from hap or trash, clean and of good color; thereby giving the article an additional value.
-These favorable impressions of the advantages of your Patent Gin, have been confirmed by subsequently witnessing it in operation.
-The utility of the double cylinders and saving of labor, will be readily perceived and properly appreciated by the intelligent planter.
+Dr. A. Jones-Dear Sir, in reply to your note, accompanied by a specimen of the cotton, ginned by your Patent Gin, I beg leave to observe, that it exhibits a decided improvement on the usual process of ginning; delivering the staple uninjured and free from hap or trash, clean and of good color: thereby giving the article an additional value.
+Public Notice.